OptiGAN for Crystal Arrays: Physics-Informed Generative Modeling of Optical Photon Transport in PET Detector Arrays: Methodology

 \subsection{Evaluation Experiments}

-The model's generation capabilities are evaluated using three distinct studies.
+The generation capabilities of the final model configuration (optiGAN+Fourier+PI) are evaluated using three distinct studies.
 In each experiment, the model's performance is compared with the ground truth from state-of-the-art GATE10 simulations.
 To account for the natural fluctuations of Monte Carlo simulations, each evaluation dataset is simulated twice under the exact same simulation settings.
 Subsequently, the evaluation metrics are applied to compare the two runs and determine the maximum similarity achievable by the \ac{GAN}.

 \paragraph{Full Array Evaluation} In a first study, the model is evaluated on the full crystal array domain.
 In this step, we test how the model performs under conditions outside the fundamental domain while maintaining the exact spatial sampling as for the training dataset.
-The complete dataset incorporates three different \ac{DOI}-layers (\qty{1}{\milli \metre}, \qty{5}{\milli \metre}, \qty{9}{\milli \metre}), like the training dataset, while each layer holds 225 electron emission locations covering the full crystal array.
+The complete dataset incorporates three different $Z$-layers (\qty{1}{\milli \metre}, \qty{5}{\milli \metre}, \qty{9}{\milli \metre}), like the training dataset, while each layer holds 225 electron emission locations covering the full crystal array.
 At each source location $30$ monoenergetic electrons ($E_{e^-}=\qty{420}{\kilo \eV}$) are emitted.
 The baseline is provided by the condition-averaged \ac{SWS} value from two Monte Carlo simulations, along with its standard deviation.
 This baseline is justified because Monte Carlo simulations rely on the same physical models and interaction cross-sections across all conditions, ensuring uniform accuracy regardless of the specific emission location.
 This assumption cannot be made a priori for the GAN model, as its learned representation may exhibit spatially varying fidelity across different emission conditions.
-We therefore adopt a more detailed evaluation approach: The \ac{SWS} is computed individually for each emission point, and we subsequently analyze whether the resulting means and standard deviations are consistent across rows and columns of the emission grid for a given \ac{DOI}-layer.
+We therefore adopt a more detailed evaluation approach.
+The \ac{SWS} is computed individually for each emission point, and we subsequently analyze whether the resulting means and standard deviations are consistent across rows and columns of the emission grid for a given $Z$-layer.
 This allows us to identify potential systematic biases in the model's performance as a function of spatial position within the crystal array.